-University BookStore (Montgomery Campus)
+University Bookstore (Montgomery Campus)

-The campus bookstore operated by Barnes & Noble is located off the 1st floor foyer of Whitley Hall.
-The bookstore offers course textbooks and a variety of merchandise to include spirit and booster items and school supplies.
+The campus bookstore, operated by Barnes & Noble, is located off the 1st floor foyer of Whitley Hall.
+The bookstore offers course textbooks, snacks, cold beverages and a variety of merchandise to include spirit and booster items and school supplies.